radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 With TLS-PSK, a client is uniquely identified by its TLS-PSK identifier ({{?RFC9813, Section 6.2}}).

-With TLS-X.509-PKIX, a client is uniquely identified by the tuple of the serial number of the presented client certificate and the issuer.
+With TLS-X.509-PKIX, a client is uniquely identified by the tuple of the issuer and the serial number of the presented client certificate.

 In practice, identification of unique clients is not always necessary and could be based on the subject of the presented certificate or a subjectAltName entry.
 While this identification technique could match multiple distinct certificates and therefore distinct clients, it is often sufficient, e.g., for the purpose of applying policies.